- Resident Artists

 Former Resident Artists Daryl Freedman and Steven Brennfleck in L'Heure Espagnole (2011)

-The Resident Artists also perform principal roles in the Company's annual Chamber Opera, which has become a highly-anticipated event in Portland.
-Previous productions include Britten’s The Rape of Lucretia (2005), Monteverdi’s The Return of Ulysses (2006), Britten’s Albert Herring (2008), Cavalli’s La Calisto (2009), Bernstein’s Trouble in Tahiti and Monteverdi’s Il Ballo delle ingrate and Il Combattimento di Tancredi e Clorinda (2010) and a Ravel double-bill of L’Heure Espagnole and L’Enfant et les Sortilèges (2011), and Rinaldo (2013).
-Portland Opera's West Coast premiere of Philip Glass' Galilieo Galilei (2012) will be the company's second commerical recording.
+The Resident Artists also perform principal roles in the company's annual Chamber Opera, which has become a highly-anticipated event in Portland.
+Previous productions include Britten’s The Rape of Lucretia (2005), Monteverdi’s The Return of Ulysses (2006), Britten’s Albert Herring (2008), Cavalli’s La Calisto (2009), Bernstein’s Trouble in Tahiti and Monteverdi’s Il Ballo delle ingrate and Il Combattimento di Tancredi e Clorinda (2010), a Ravel double-bill of L’Heure Espagnole and L’Enfant et les Sortilèges (2011), Rinaldo (2013), and Postcard from Morocco (2014).
+Portland Opera's West Coast premiere of Philip Glass' Galilieo Galilei (2012) has been released as the company's second commerical recording.

 Each Resident Artist also gives an intimate recital of Art Song at the Portland Art Museum.
 This free recital series, exploring the close relationship between composer, singer and accompanist, is a program highlight for both the artists and the Portland community.
 Oregon Arts Watch called the series “cause for hope in classical music’s future.”